Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: 2D dilaton gravity coupled with gauge field and genus expansion of grand canonical partition function

-Now, at each point in AdS, there is a $S^2$, which is basically the size of the sphere.
-JT gravity solution arises by setting the radius of the sphere to be large and allowing a small fluctuation around it.
-But in our calculation, we go a step beyond, i.e. we consider $\mathcal{O}(\varphi^2)$ to be still present, and we do not ignore them.
-Imposing the equation of motion, $\mathcal{R}-2U'(\varphi_0)=0$, one can fix the Ricci Scalar $\mathcal{R}$ and to be $AdS$ spacetime, $\mathcal{R}$ should be negative, that is, $U'(\varphi_0)<0$.
 The near-extremal dynamics is dominated by the modes inside the throat in the near-horizon (NHR) region.
-The fluctuations outside the throat are too small to be taken into account.
-So, we evaluate the far-region (FAR) action on-shell.\footnote{Now considering second order fluctuations in dilaton field $\varphi$, \textit{ we integrate over all possible fluctuations of the background metric.
-One should be careful about throwing away terms due to small fluctuations in the FAR regime because there is a smooth matching at the boundary of the NHR and FAR regime.}} In principle, one should have
+Fluctuations outside the throat are too small to be taken into account.
+So, we evaluate the far-region (FAR) action on-shell.\footnote{Now considering second-order fluctuations in dilaton field $\varphi$, \textit{ we integrate over all possible hyperbolic surfaces with $R=-\frac{2}{L_2^2}$}.
+One should be careful about throwing away terms due to small fluctuations in the FAR regime because there is a smooth matching at the boundary of the NHR and FAR regime.} In principle, one should have

 The expansion in the FAR regime around the extremal solution gives rise to a boundary term from the action \cite{Iliesiu:2020qvm}\,,

 where Also we have imposed Dirichlet boundary conditions $\delta\sqrt{h_{uu}}=0$.
 So, in general, the dynamics of the near-extremal black hole come from the following action,